Robert Redford: ‘Butch Cassidy’ and ‘Sundance Kid’ Icon, dies at 89

 Redford and Van Wagenen divorced in 1985 after nearly three decades of marriage.
 In 2009, he married German artist Sibylle Szaggars, and the two made their home in Utah where he lived until his death.

-Redford’s last on-screen acting job was in “Avengers: Endgame,” released in 2019, in which he reprised his role as Secretary Alexander Pierce and joined several other Marvel vets such as Michael Douglas and Tilda Swinton.
+Redford’s last on-screen acting job was in “Avengers: Endgame,” in which he reprised his role as Secretary Alexander Pierce and joined several other Marvel vets such as Michael Douglas and Tilda Swinton.

-He is survived by his wife, Szaggars, and two children from his previous marriage to Van Wagenen: Shauna Jean Redford and Amy Hart Redford, along with several grandchildren.
+He is survived by his wife, Szaggars, and two children from his previous marriage to Van Wagenen: Shauna Jean Redford and Amy Hart Redford.